TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 The highlighted portion of the chart shows that a 5 V input at 1 MHz switching frequency and 12 V output should be able to produce 1 A of current.
 This amount of current will be sufficient to power the system.

+This graph also shows that at 12 and 15 V inputs, 8 A of current can be drawn.
+When the solar panel is producing anywhere from 12 to 18 V, the MPPC Buckboost will be able to generate enough current to charge both batteries at a rate near their maximum charge current of 3.6 A each through the LTC4020 ICs.

 ### Datasheet Provided Values:
 ```math
 C_{BST1}\ = 0.22 uF